-Growing in pots and tubs and strays is another way of getting a head start on the season.
-Vegetables to sow now for container growing include
+Growing in pots, tubs and trays is another way of getting a head start on the season.
+Vegetables to sow now for container growing include:

 - Broad beans (‘Witkiem Manita’ or ‘Green Windsor’), carrots (Nantes or Amsterdam groups), loose leaf lettuce (try ‘Amorina’, ‘or ‘Belize’), salad onions and spinach (‘Giant Winter’ or ‘Matador’).
 These are all available from the Organic Gardening Catalogue.
 Keep watered and cover with fleece if frost is forecast.